Why I called my Business The Curious Pancake

 Ah... so you don't sell odd shaped pancakes then?

 Er, no. No we don't.
 Surprisingly, it's not a question I get from many customers.
-It's usually quite clear to those visiting our site that we don't actually sell pancakes at The Curious Pancake.
-Just hundreds of illustrated greetings cards and assorted stationery goodies.
-So why the name?
+It's usually quite clear (sometimes disappointingly so...) to those visiting our site that we don't actually sell pancakes at The Curious Pancake.
+So what gives with the name?

 It's all in the name, right?

-To say all the products that I had curated for the store's opening day nearly 6 years ago were on the "quirky side" was probably an understatement!
-Taking this as my base, I began playing around with words like "quirky", "curious", "odd", "strange" and so on.
-I really loved the phrase "down the rabbit hole" from Alice in Wonderland, but thought it was a little too whimsical at the time (and would you believe, the domain name had been snapped up anyway!).
-Around the time that I was searching for the right name, I was reading a book entitled The Third Policeman by Flann O'Brien (pseudonym of author Brian O'Nolan).
+All the products that I had curated for my store's opening day nearly 10 years ago were decidedly on the 'quirky' side, and, as much as I have a love hate relationship with the word 'quirky' I took this word as my starting point for brainstorming and I began playing around with words like "quirky", "curious", "odd", "strange" "unusual" and so on.
+I really loved the phrase "down the rabbit hole" from Alice in Wonderland, but thought it was a little too whimsical at the time, and later someone said it could maybe refer to a rabbit's bum hole.
+I have weird friends.
+Around the time that I was searching for the right name, I was reading The Third Policeman a novel by Flann O'Brien (pseudonym of author Brian O'Nolan).
 It is a bizarre little tale that definitely defies a pithy synopsis, suffice it to say that if you like meandering stories, bizarre characters and not knowing what the flip is going on, it could well be for you!
-It was also alluded to in the hit series Lost, if that piques your interest further, and is about twice as convoluted as a typical Lost episode!
+It was also alluded to in the hit series Lost, if that piques your interest, and it's probably just as convoluted as a typical Lost episode!

-Anyhoo, the titular character of the book has quote flowery phraseology, and uses the word 'pancake' several times to describe various objects/feelings throughout the book.
+The titular character of the book, said Third Policeman, had quite a flowery way of speaking, and was particularly fond of using the word 'pancake' to describe various objects and feelings throughout the story.
 As such, we have phrases like "an inexorable pancake" "a contrary pancake" a "difficult pancake" and, my favourite "a most curious pancake".
 And there was my Eureka moment!
-The quirky curiousness of the things I was intending to fill the store with really seemed to fit the phrase "a most curious pancake" and thus we were born!
-In the interest of full disclosure, I have to say that pancakes are also my number one favourite round food (perhaps joint favourite with pizza!).
+The quirky curiousness of the products I was intending to fill the store with really seemed to fit the phrase "a most curious pancake" and lo! my store name was born!
+In the interest of full disclosure, I have to say that pancakes are also my number one favourite circular food (perhaps joint favourite with pizza!).

 That's our business name story in a nutshell!
 What's the weirdest business name you've ever heard of?
 Perhaps you have a business name that took a lot of thinking about, I'd be interested to hear your story!

-Keep up-to-date with stories, exclusive offers and products from Pancake HQ by signing up to our non-annoying newsletter.
-15% off your first order when you sign up here
+Keep up-to-date with products, exclusive offers and more from Pancake HQ by signing up to our non-annoying newsletter.
+10% off your first order when you sign up here